2019–2020 Maltese protests: 3 December 2019

 Early on Tuesday, 3 December, protesters greeted Prime Minister Muscat as he entered Castille, calling for his immediate resignation.
 Muscat was meeting with a delegation of the European Parliament dispatched to Malta for an urgent mission following a political crisis sparked by developments in the Caruana Galizia murder investigation.
 Justice Minister Bonnici and Muscat were egged on their way to meet the Members of the European Parliament (MEPs) at Castille.
 The square next to Auberge de Castille was then locked down by police barricades.

-Breaking news suggested the Prime Minister had remained in contact with Fenech via regular text messages.
-Muscat had claimed to have last met Fenech more than a year ago, but the Prime Minister recently admitted to at least one social meeting in February 2019.
-Fenech sent the messages when he was already the prime suspect under investigation, with Muscat being fully briefed by the security services.

-Further news revelations indicated how two members of staff from the Office of the Prime Minister were allegedly mentioned in the middleman's testimony, with a former member of Muscat's security detail tried to pass on a message to the men accused of murdering Caruana Galizia.

 In the evening, protesters assembled outside the police headquarters building in Floriana.
 They demanded that the police arrest and interrogate Keith Schembri, the prime minister's former chief of staff, for his connection to the murder investigation of Daphne Caruana Galizia.
-A large copy of a letter written by the alleged middleman in the assassination plot was attached to the closed gates of the headquarters.
-In it, the middleman named both Schembri and Yorgen Fenech as being part of the plot.
-Protesters held European Union (EU) and Maltese flags and sometimes shouting "mafia" and throwing fake €5,000 notes demanding the interrogation of Muscat and the arrest of Schembri.
-Protesters thanked the police on duty, particularly for not putting six rows of barricades in front of protesters, as had happened in Valletta some days earlier.

 On 4 December, Parliament adjourned for its traditional Christmas recess amid great political turmoil.
 Opposition MPs boycotted the last sessions of Parliament as Muscat refused to resign immediately, with Parliament unanimously approving the Budget estimates in a marathon vote session.
-Muscat took a selfie with Government MPs at the end of the sitting.